 This is one of those funky businesses that contributes to Williamsburg’s ever-rising coolness quotient.
 Exposed cement-block walls echo the loud music that’s pumping as you enter the industrial-chic space.
 Inside, you’ll discover a sweet selection of albums, from rock and house to genres you may have never even heard of before—a little Afro-jazz, anyone?
 A listening station makes it easy to further explore your finds before you buy.
 Once you’ve found music that suits your taste, treat your taste buds to something yummy at the fully stocked bar.
 The helpful staff also offers handy services—bring in your damaged LPs, for instance, and they can unwarp them for you.
 Another cool option: DJ lessons from pros in the know.
 All classes include exclusive discounts on turntables, vinyl, and other essential equipment.

-This East Village store may be small in stature, but it’s crammed full with distinctive albums from wide-ranging genres, including electronic, rock, funk, soul, and reggae.
+All 1,500 square feet of this East Village store is crammed full with distinctive albums from wide-ranging genres, including electronic, rock, funk, soul, and reggae.
 If you want to spin tunes for more than just your Billy Idol “Dancing by Myself” evenings at home, you’ve come to an unbeatable place: Turntable Lab is famed as a tech resource for professional DJs and DJ wannabes.
 You’ll find turntable bundles, phono furniture, speakers, headphones, and pretty much anything else you’ll need.
 There’s also a selection of clothing, all cool enough for your skateboarding nephew but grown-up enough for you to wear on weekends.

 A simple string of lights and a small sign marks the spot on the corner of Knickerbocker and Jefferson, signaling that you won’t be in for a garish, hard-sell environment.
 Instead, tables and bins full of albums are largely unmarked; blind rummaging is simply part of the adventure.
 While this isn’t a discount store per se, some lucky shoppers have stumbled on albums priced as low as a buck.
 If your literary preferences are as bold as your musical ones, you’re in luck: Vinyl Fantasy also specializes in comic books.